Orange-OpenSource/pyDcop/docs/implementation/algorithms.rst

   >>> msg.type
   'MyMessage'

-You can also subclass :py:mod:`pydcop.infrastructure.computations.Message`, which is more verbose but can be convenient if you want to use python's type annotations::
+You can also subclass :py:class:`pydcop.infrastructure.computations.Message`, which is more verbose but can be convenient if you want to use python's type annotations::